Skip to main content

 Connecting UMD’s Do Good Campus and Expanding Its Opportunities

-Throughout the summer of 2023, the Do Good Campus Council worked to develop two new programs – a Do Good Campus Fund and the Provost’s Do Good Innovator Awards – to further support the incredible social impact work happening across UMD’s campus.
+Throughout the summer of 2024, the Council worked to relaunch the Do Good Campus Fund and to support the incredible social impact work happening across UMD’s campus through the implementation of year one projects

-The Campus Fund and the Provost's Do Good Innovator Awards program will name their initial round of recipients during the 2023-2024 academic year.
+The Campus Fund will name its second round of recipients during the 2024-2025 academic year.

 Learn more about the Do Good Campus Fund Learn more about the Provost’s Do Good Innovator Awards